krontech/chronos-cam-app/README.md

 The second step requires adding our cross-compiled build of QT 4.8 to QT Creator.
 Select the `QT Versions` tab from the options, and add a new QT version.
-You should only need to locate the `qmake` tool, which should be in the `install/bin` directory in the prefix that was provided while configuring QT.
+You should only need to locate the `qmake` tool, which should be in the `bin` directory of the hostprefix that was provided while configuring QT.

 ![QT Creator QT version configuration](/doc/images/qtcreator_qtversion.png)